 “99.9 % of hacked accounts didn’t use MFA” – Director of Identity Security, Microsoft

-Windows Virtual Desktop includes assets to take your virtual desktop environment easily to a higher level of security.
-As control-plane service, WVD holds all your “traditional” VDI infrastructure components as Platform-as-a-Service offering – and on top of that, the Microsoft 365 licensing model will offer you all the extra built-in security capabilities (e.g. Azure AD Premium, Azure MFA and Conditional Access) to secure your virtual desktop environment.
+Azure Virtual Desktop includes assets to take your virtual desktop environment easily to a higher level of security.
+As control-plane service, AVD holds all your “traditional” VDI infrastructure components as Platform-as-a-Service offering – and on top of that, the Microsoft 365 licensing model will offer you all the extra built-in security capabilities (e.g. Azure AD Premium, Azure MFA and Conditional Access) to secure your virtual desktop environment.

 The easiness to activate Azure MFA and gain access based on Conditional Access is as easy it can be.
 It will decrease the percentage of being hacked with 99,9% (source) and adds the benefits of simplifying your management layer as top layer for your operations.
 Long story short, combine this all together and your new virtual workspace on Azure is ready to serve your user session – in a secure fashion!

-In this article you’ll learn how to configure Azure MFA for the Windows Virtual Desktop Windows 10 client after the user is being inactive via the Azure AD – Conditional – Sign-in frequency – configuration setting, including some tips and tricks on whitelisting based on trusted locations and compliant AADJ devices.
+In this article you’ll learn how to configure Azure MFA for the Azure Virtual Desktop Windows 10 client after the user is being inactive via the Azure AD – Conditional – Sign-in frequency – configuration setting, including some tips and tricks on whitelisting based on trusted locations and compliant AADJ devices.
 The default setting in a rolling AAD – Application window is 90 days, i.e. users will be asked to re-authenticate on the first attempt to access a resource after being inactive on their machine for 90 days or longer.
 This article sets this to a lower limit (e.g. 1 hour) and forces MFA because of that.

 Table of Contents

 Click on the title to jump to that spot in this article:

 - How to activate MFA and Conditional Access